 Joshua Rovner is Associate Professor in the School of International Service at American University.
-He is currently Scholar-in-Residence at the National Security Agency and U.S. Cyber Command.
+He spent the last year as Scholar-in-Residence at the National Security Agency and U.S. Cyber Command.
 Dr. Rovner's research focuses on intelligence and strategy.
 He is the author of Fixing the Facts: National Security and the Politics of Intelligence (Cornell University Press, 2011); and the co-editor of Chaos in the Liberal Order: The Trump Presidency and International Politics in the 21st Century (Columbia University Press, 2018).
 His recent scholarship explores issues surrounding new technologies and international security, including offensive cyberspace operations in peace and war, deterrence and emerging nuclear powers, and how the information revolution affects intelligence.